-On the other hand, intermittent renewable resources such as solar power pose challenges to short-term power system operation.
-The imperfect forecast brings uncertainty, resulting in network constraint violations and high power losses \cite{Fortenbacher2017d}.
-Therefore, uncertainty-aware modeling such as stochastic and robust optimization has been proposed.
-While robust optimization based on the worst scenario leads to an overly-conservative and cost-prohibitive solution, the chance-constrained (CC) formulation as one of the predominant stochastic approaches can directly control the system reliability to a predefined level and decide the optimal operation cost.
-The CC formulation of the optimal power flow (OPF) was first proposed in \cite{Zhang2011}, incorporating a series of single network chance constraints (CCs) related to voltage and power limits.
+On the other hand, intermittent renewable resources such as solar power pose challenges to short-term power system operations.
+The imperfect forecast brings uncertainty, which could result in network constraint violations and high power losses \cite{Fortenbacher2017d}.
+Stochastic and robust optimization have been proposed to address the uncertainty.
+While robust optimization based on the worst-case scenario leads to an overly-conservative and cost-prohibitive solution, the chance-constrained (CC) formulation, as one of the predominant stochastic approaches, can directly control the system reliability to a predefined level and decide the optimal cost.
+The CC formulation of the optimal power flow (OPF) was first proposed in \cite{Zhang2011}, incorporating a series of single network chance constraints (CCs) pertaining to voltage and power limits.

 The most intuitive way to solve the CC problem is the scenario-based approach.
 As the exact solution of a CC problem is unattainable, this approach solves a great number of problem scenarios randomly drawn from the uncertainty distribution.
-To secure the estimation confidence level $\beta$, the number of random samples should be at least equal to or larger than $\frac{2}{\epsilon}(\ln\frac{1}{\beta}+n)$, given the violation rate $\epsilon$ and the dimension of decision variables $n$ \cite{Calafiore2006b}.
-The number of samples can readily reach thousands for a network of fewer than ten buses with a low violation rate \cite{Zhang2017}.
+To secure the estimation confidence level $1-\beta$, the number of random samples should be at least $\frac{2}{\epsilon}(\ln\frac{1}{\beta}+n)$, given the violation rate $\epsilon$ and the dimension of decision variables $n$ \cite{Calafiore2006b}.